-Conditions That Could Affect Lipid and/or Hemostatic Response condition, and recent use of estrogen replacement medication or lipid-lowering medication are cause for exclusion based on actual or probable interaction with lipid and/or hemostatic response.
+Conditions That Could Affect Lipid and/or Hemostatic Response

+Factors that have been known to affect or that could potentially confound or interact with lipid and hemostatic response have been excluded.
+Current use of prescribed medication, history of use of such medication for a recurrent condition, and recent use of estrogen replacement medication or lipidlowering medication are cause for exclusion based on actual or probable interaction with lipid and/or hemostatic response.
 Obesity above a BMI of 32, gain or loss of weight in excess of ten pounds within the last two months, current involvement in weight loss efforts and physical activity extremes are included as exclusions due to the known effects on lipid levels and possible effect on hemostatic factors.
 Menopause without use of estrogen replacement medication will not be cause for exclusion; however, menopausal status will be assessed with a series of questions to identify women who are in pre- and post-menopausal states.